Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function getApprovedPools() external view returns (uint256[])
 ```

-gets the approved pools (list of poolIds)
+Retrieves the pool that are approved by the system owner.

 ### Events